Continuing Education – Distilled, Practical & Advanced Knowledge

 Filmed June 2025

-Johanna Hurme of 5468796 Architecture explores strategies for providing affordable multi-family housing based on their publication "platform.MIDDLE: Architecture for Housing the 99%."
-Johanna confronts challenges being faced by architects, builders, developers, and policymakers in their efforts to address housing supply gaps.
-Johanna expands on 5468796’s approach to the architect’s role in challenging contexts, intersecting with politics, economics, civic governance, social activism and other forms of cultural and scholarly research.
+Johanna Hurme of 5468796 Architecture presents bold strategies for housing "the 99%."
+Learn how design intersects with policy, economics, and activism to address housing shortages.
 In a fast-paced tour of some of her firm's projects, Johanna elaborates on a series of design and planning strategies for filling social housing needs.

 Presenter: